antoniogiacomelli/RK0/README.md

 ---
 ## Code Quality
-This codebase is developed with strict static analysis and compiler checks enabled.
-It compiles cleanly with the following compiler flags:
+RK0 source code cleanly with the following compiler flags:

 `-Wall -Wextra -Wsign-compare -Wsign-conversion -pedantic`

-No compiler warnings are present under these flags.

 Additionally, the code is checked using cppcheck with the configuration:

 `cppcheck --enable=all --inconclusive --force`

-Cppcheck is clean with no warnings, errors, or style issues.
+Cppcheck report is clean with no warnings, errors, or style issues.

 ---